Size-adaptive Hypothesis Testing for Fairness: Conclusions

-This work was partially supported by Horizon Europe project G.A.
-101057746 (PRE-ACT), by the Swiss State Secretariat for Education, Research and Innovation (SERI) under contract number 22 00058, and by the UK government (Innovate UK application number 10061955).
+\begin{ack} This work is conducted as part of the Horizon Europe project PRE-ACT (Prediction of Radiotherapy side effects using explainable AI for patient communication and treatment modification).
+It is supported by the European Commission through the Horizon Europe Program (Grant Agreement number 101057746), by the Swiss State Secretariat for Education, Research and Innovation (SERI) under contract number 22 00058, and by the UK government (Innovate UK) under application number 10061955.

-The authors wish to thank Filippo Ascolani for the fruitful discussions regarding the statistical framework.
+Furthermore, the authors wish to thank Filippo Ascolani for the fruitful discussions regarding the statistical framework. \end{ack}

 \FloatBarrier